 The demand for new housing in Mound is controlled by three primary factors: market conditions, zoning and land availability.
-Limited land availability and existing zoning have resulted in most of the new construction occurring as redevelopment of sites into medium or high density residential, as well as redevelopment of individual single-family detached lots with new homes.
 Over the last 12 years the City has averaged 22 units of new residential construction per year.
 A detailed breakdown can be seen in Table 4.2.